 What additional state capacity is necessary to support Vermonters in accelerating adaptation and resilience strategies

 We continue to strongly support all recommended actions regarding resilience and adaptation identified in the initial Climate Action Plan released in 2021.
-Our recommendations for near-term legislative consideration focus on a subset of resilience and adaptation actions for communities and the built environment in the Climate Action Plan.
-Specifically, we are including only recommendations for actions the state has not already begun to advance or implement.
+Our recommendations for near-term legislative consideration focus on a subset of resilience and adaptation actions for communities and the built environment in the Climate Action Plan, but we acknowledge there are other sectors such as natural and working lands that should be addressed when considering recommendations to increase climate resilience.
+Specifically, for this subset of action, we are including only recommendations for actions the state has not already begun to advance or implement.